 Most of us do not know how vital the health of our heart is for our overall well being.
 To inform us Dr Akshay Mehta lists top 5 facts about heart attacks.

-This is one question which can revolutionize the whole of medical community.
+This is one question which can revolutionize the whole of the medical community.
 A lot is being speculated and extensive research is being conducted.
-For instance we have CT scan of heart which primarily finds out the calcium score in the walls of coronary arteries.
+For instance, we have CT scan of heart which primarily finds out the calcium score in the walls of coronary arteries.
 This type of CT scan is called coronary calcium scan.
 But, there is a flip side to it.
-It can cause cancer due o exposure to radiations; women especially can develop breast cancer.
-The other option we have is of doppler sonography which is done to check fat deposits.
+It can cause cancer due to o exposure to radiations; women especially can develop breast cancer.
+The other option we have is of Doppler sonography which is done to check fat deposits.

 Dr Akshay Mehta is a Cardiologist at Nanavati Hospital, Mumbai, India.